 Trauma survivors have weakened immune systems and are more vulnerable to getting sick.
-Get adequate rest and fresh water, go to nature, exercise, and avoid junk food.
-Consider a good-quality multi-vitamin/multi-mineral supplement, with plenty of C and B.
+Get adequate rest, take a break, exercise, water, and avoid junk food.
+Consider a good-quality multi-vitamin/ multi-mineral supplement, with plenty of C and B.